 - Spread out a blanket and fold one corner down

 - Place your baby's head above the fold

 - Wrap one side of the blanket over the body, arms inside

 - Fold up from the bottom.
 Make sure your baby's legs can bend and that the blanket isn't wrapped too tightly

 - Finally, wrap the other side of the blanket across the body and tuck it under

 A few things to note: Make sure to always lay your bundled baby on their back, and stop swaddling around two months, or just before your baby can roll over.

 Now that you’ve swaddled your little bundle, enjoy the extra calm a swaddled baby can bring.
 Still need a little help?
-Watch the swaddle video below for a tutorial.
+Watch the swaddle video above for a tutorial.